Gawler House Prices | Monthly & Annual Market Data

 The Historic Township Core

 Church Hill and Gawler Central — heritage overlays, period stone cottages, low transaction volumes.
-A small number of sales can move the suburb median significantly in either direction, not because values have shifted, but because the sample is too small to be statistically reliable.
+A handful of sales can move the suburb median significantly in either direction, not because values have shifted, but because the sample is too small to carry statistical weight.

 The Growth Corridors